enable-intelligent-containerized-5g/free5gc-kubernetes/README.md

   ls
   ```

   And delete folders named after IPs not used by pods.
-To see de IPs, run `kubectl get po -o wide`
+To see de IPs, run `kubectl get po -A -o wide`

 - pod no running: